LucasMacchi/MovieRating_Back/README.md

     -PATCH /:id ----> This route will modify the review

 Authentication Routes:
+    - GET /:id ---> get user info from the session id

     - GET /test ---> test of authenticatior

     - GET /cookies ---> check current cookies